 Chemotherapy (chemo) is the use of drugs to kill cancer cells.
 Usually the drugs are given into a vein or taken by mouth.
 Once the drugs enter the bloodstream, they spread throughout the body.

 Chemo by itself rarely cures esophageal cancer.
-Often it is combined with radiation or surgery.
+Often it is combined with radiation (known as chemoradiation).

 Chemo can be used in several ways:

-- As the main treatment along with radiation
+- As part of the main treatment along with radiation

 Side effects of chemotherapy